 By listening to your audience, you put yourself in the top 35% of marketers and get a leg up above your competition.

 Here are a few ways to use Instagram features to gather data about existing followers and learn more about their pain points.

 Instagram Stories are the perfect way to engage with your existing followers.
+You can also collaborate with Instagram influencers to boost engagement on your Instagram account.
 Test swipe up links to different resources to see what your followers like.
 If you don’t have 10k followers, you can still use Stories to see actions taken – whether users tapped on the next story, exited, visited your profile, and clicked on your account’s custom buttons.

 P.S.
 Instagram is currently testing giving some of its engaged creators the opportunity to add a swipe-up link in Stories even if they don’t have 10k Instagram followers.

 The Poll sticker is a no-brainer when it comes to getting user opinions.
 You receive a direct response from followers that you can either share on your story or reply to establish a 1:1 communication channel.